evanwporter/muuk/README.md

 `muuk` requires the following programs to be installed and available on the PATH:

 * `git`
-* `ninja` (you probably have this since I believe it bundled with most CMake distributions.)
+* `ninja` (you probably have this since I believe its bundled with most CMake distributions.)
 * `wget`

 Thats it!